 My passion for woodwork has always been there, but my single-minded drive to achieve the very best for the young people in my care left little time for anything else.
-After suffering nerve damage and years of chronic pain, I was eventually diagnosed with severe depression and was advised to take an extended break from teaching to focus on my own wellbeing, not the wellbeing of others.
-Confronting the fact that I was very unwell indeed led to anxiety and withdrawal from the community and society.
-Then woodwork stepped in to help.
+After suffering nerve damage in my shoulder and years of chronic pain, I was eventually diagnosed with depression and was advised to take an extended break from teaching to focus on my own wellbeing.
+Confronting the fact that I was unwell led to my withdrawal from the community and society.

 Never one to be able to sit still, but for the first time in my life finding it hard to be with people, I retreated to my windowless garage and built a wooden bench.
 The passion was back; my never-ending desire to learn and improve gave me a new purpose.
 Feeling in control of my surroundings and having a plan to move forwards was the true start of my recovery.
 First came some windows for the garage (handmade from second life timber and reclaimed glass) and the workshop and the core ideals of Lifetimber grew from there.
 Now I work full time from my workshop to produce beautiful products.

 Most of the wood that I use is reclaimed or offcut hardwoods that are naturally slow growing.
 This timber is always beautiful and often has character that means it was hard for others to use.